kennywong524/chronollm/experiments/task3_anachronism_detection/README.md

 **Note**: This experiment is not described in the paper but is included in this repository for completeness.

-Tests whether the LLM can determine if multiple U.S. presidents were all alive at the same time (chronological overlap).
+Tests whether the LLM can determine if multiple U.S. presidents could have received a letter from each other (chronological overlap).

 ### Scripts
 - `presidents_overlap/run_experiment.py` - Runs the main experiment